flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.portNumber()` - requires the field's to be an valid port number.
 - `FormBuilderValidators.macAddress()` - requires the field's to be an valid MAC address.
 - `FormBuilderValidators.iban()` - requires the field's to be an valid IBAN.
+- `FormBuilderValidators.bic()` - requires the field's to be an valid BIC.
+- `FormBuilderValidators.isbn()` - requires the field's to be an valid ISBN.

 ### Supported languages